NLP Techniques for Lasting Change

-Calibration helps you understands what’s going on with other people, how well you “calibrate” to another person, their state of mind and activity within their minds, will determine to a significant degree how effective your communication will be with them.
+How well you “calibrate” to another person, their state of mind and activity within their minds will determine to a significant degree how effective your communication will be with them.

 Most of us have experienced that inner voice that criticizes us when we make bad choices or mistakes.
 Unfortunately, this critical voice could make you do things that would lower your self-esteem and lower your self-confidence.

 In NLP, we call these sections of ourselves “parts”.
 The possibility of these parts hindering and standing in the way of our progress and success is very real, even though most of our parts are helpful to us.

-When some of these parts are not functioning in unity and harmony with each other, we can then do what is called Parts Integration or Parts Negotiation.
+When some of these parts are not functioning in unity and harmony, we can then do Parts Integration or Parts Negotiation.

 Although I have only mentioned a few of the NLP techniques, there are a great deal more.
-If you would like to learn more about NLP techniques, there is a great book called “The Big Book of NLP Techniques” by – Shlomo Vaknin.
+For example, suppose you would like to learn more about NLP techniques, a great book called “The Big Book of NLP Techniques” by – Shlomo Vaknin.
 This book contains 200+ Patterns, methods and strategies of NLP.